German government backs 'electronics you can trust'

-BERLIN, June 9 (Reuters) - The German government said on Tuesday it would commit millions of euros in funding to electronics research and development, as part of a wider effort to reduce its reliance on imports of equipment used in its critical infrastructure.
+BERLIN, June 9 (Reuters) - The German government will commit millions of euros in funding to electronics research and development as part of a wider effort to reduce reliance on imports of equipment used in its critical infrastructure, it said on Tuesday.

-"It's important for us to maintain our international competitiveness and our sovereignty in these key technologies," Research Minister Anja Karliczek said, highlighting fields such as healthcare, smart automation and self-driving cars.
+"It's important for us to maintain our international competitiveness and our sovereignty in these key technologies," Research Minister Anja Karliczek said, highlighting fields such as healthcare, smart factories and self-driving cars.

+Germany's three telecoms operators all use Huawei equipment in their existing networks and, as they upgrade them to high-speed 5G technology, new gear sourced from abroad is being subjected to tougher scrutiny and certification.

+Looking ahead to 6G, the next iteration of the mobile communications technology, Karliczek said it would be vital to develop and source network equipment locally.

 Karliczek announced a first award of 25 million euros ($28 million) in funding from her ministry's "Technology You Can Trust" initiative, for one project working on processors for edge computing and two on artificial intelligence.